 - Access high-quality resources to support learning at home.

-Starting Smarter for the CAASPP can be found at https://ca.startingsmarter.org.
+Starting Smarter for the CAASPP (available in English and Spanish) can be found at https://ca.startingsmarter.org.

 The California Assessment of Student Performance and Progress (CAASPP) System was established on January 1, 2014.
 The CAASPP System replaced the Standardized Testing and Report (STAR) Program, which became inoperative on July 1, 2013.